theAvoidact.com

 Can general contractors still implead subcontractors in Labor Law cases?

-Yes, within the applicable deadlines.
-A general contractor defending a Labor Law § 240 or § 241 claim may still file a third-party complaint against the relevant subcontractor for contractual indemnification (90-day deadline from answer) or contribution (60-day awareness deadline).
+Yes, within the applicable deadline.
+A general contractor defending a Labor Law § 240 or § 241 claim may still file a third-party complaint against the relevant subcontractor for indemnification or contribution.
 The AVOID Act does not eliminate impleader in construction cases.
-It imposes strict timing requirements on it.
+It imposes a 90-day deadline running from the date the answer is served.

 For a detailed look at how the AVOID Act affects the construction sector specifically, see How the AVOID Act reshapes construction litigation.